Can a group of talented handcrafters use their passion and skills to raise funds for a cause? You bet we can.

 - Along Came Quilting

-- Magic of Christmas – We have partnered with Magic of Christmas.
-Our sale props are stored until needed in their warehouse and, in return, a significant portion of our unsold items are donated to them for distribution at Christmas.
+- Magic of Christmas – Our partnership with Magic of Christmas provides us with a safe and convenient place to store our BB&B props and, in return, a significant portion of our unsold items are donated to them for distribution at Christmas.
 This is a great way to give back into our own community as well as help the Grandmothers Campaign.

 - And of course, we could never do what we do without the support of the FABRIC & YARN Committee working hand-in-hand with HANDCRAFTS Committee.